 For those of you that are being sued as an individual, have RTA ever actually asked the business itself for any money? e.g a proper letter or at least a payment request eg Bob Smith, Trading as ABC grocers.
 For Limited companies, the BTA should have written to The Directors, ABC Ltd (for example) FIRST before they wrote to you.
-If you have a summons with both the company and you named, this fact of non-notification to the Company should go in your Defence.
-(If you have written your own Defence, please seek CEBTA’s help urgently!)
+If you have a Court Claim Form with both the company and you named, this fact of non-notification to the Company should go in your Defence.
+Fill out ONLY a Response Form within 14 days, do not be tempted to write any Defence at this stage.
+If you have written your own Defence, please seek CEBTA’s help urgently!

-After looking up the Internet to check the opinions above, all of you need to complain about these breaches and the poor or non-existent service that the Business Agent displayed, to TPOS (The Property Ombudsman Service) TPOS say they cannot intervene once a dispute is in court – but as your case is unlikely to be heard for months, you can say that you don’t expect TPOS to resolve the dispute but you want to make it known that some BTA’s threaten court when you complain.
+You may decide to complain about these breaches and the poor or non-existent service that the Business Agent displayed, to TPO (The Property Ombudsman).
+If the Agent’s correspndence lacks a TPOS logo, check whether that Agent is a Full Member.
+Meridian are not full Members – that’s a complaint in itself.
+TPOS say they cannot intervene once a dispute is in court – but as your case is unlikely to be heard for months, you can say that you don’t expect TPOS to resolve the dispute but you want to make it known that some BTA’s threaten court when you complain.
 Also complain to Trading Standards and make them aware that the document you signed omits the wording B2B.
 Include in the letter the effect of the stress of waiting etc. Attach a copy of your contract.
 E-mail if you’d rather not use the post.
 Draft your letters to us and we will help you if possible.

 There are sample letters on NATIONAL DEBTLINE, a free service.
-Always try to negotiate a settlement offer at least a month before actually attending court, but do not be persuaded into paying the whole amount just because of the supposed ‘case law’ the BTA’s quote – it is often incomplete, irrelevant to your circumstances, or just plain wrong!
+Also check BUSINESS DEBTLINE.
+Always try to negotiate a without-liability settlement offer at least a month before actually attending court, but do not be persuaded into paying the whole amount just because of the supposed ‘case law’ the BTA’s quote – it is often incomplete, irrelevant or inapplicable to your circumstances, or just plain wrong!